 Wendy: I’ve danced on and off pretty much my whole life.
 I got more involved in high school because I was on the dance team, as my interests in science continued to develop.
-I continued to dance in college, as well as pursue a science degree, and that’s when I was really introduced to the idea of professional cheerleading.
-My collegiate coach is a captain on the Falcons and her ‘pro cheer’ style definitely influenced the team and my ambitions.
-Before then I had thought of cheering for the NFL as a very small niche – like something only a select group of special people got to be involved with.
+I continued to dance in college, as well as pursue an engineering degree, and that’s when I was really introduced to the idea of professional cheerleading.
+My collegiate coach was a captain on the Falcons and her ‘pro cheer’ style definitely influenced the team and my ambitions.
+Before then, I had thought of cheering for the NFL as a very small niche – like something only a select group of special people got to be involved with.
 Once I saw it as a tangible opportunity, I knew I wanted to do it.

-SciCheer: Can you describe a typical day (at work, then cheering…please elaborate)?
+SciCheer: Can you describe a typical day (at work, then cheering)?

 SciCheer: Did you find that stereotypes about cheerleaders helped or hindered your studies or professional experiences?

-Wendy: Honestly nothing frustrates me more than when people react based on what they think they know about cheerleaders.
-Where I grew up, people seemed to think that you couldn’t be both “pretty” and “smart,” and they made that clear in how they acted toward certain people.
-My genuine interests in science kept me on the path to my degree and career.
-Thankfully at Georgia Tech and in Atlanta and California, people don’t buy into those stereotypes as much.
+Wendy: Honestly nothing frustrates me more than when people react based on what they think they know about cheerleaders or about scientists.
+Thankfully as I’ve progressed in my degree, I see that the people I work with don’t buy into those stereotypes.
 I’ve found that while most people don’t expect me to say I’m a Biomedical Engineering student and they think it’s great.
 Everyone I’ve dealt with professionally has been very supportive and helpful.